ajeetverma01/DSA-with-Java/Arrays/Questions/readme.md

-It contains some questions of arrays
+It contains some questions of arrays.